lstrsrt/csgo_internal_base/README.md

 # csgo_internal_base
 Just another internal cheat base for CS:GO.
-Currently unfinished.

 ## Features
 * All the necessary Valve interfaces, structs and classes